hackximus/MCZ-Maestro-API/README.md

 > https://edi.wang/post/2019/9/29/setup-net-core-30-runtime-and-sdk-on-raspberry-pi-4

+## Disclaimer
+I do not take any responsability!

 ## Last words
 I'm so sorry for my english and this is my first readme on github.
 Have mercy on me :innocent: